mebi-ali/accelerated_computing_on_finance/README.md

 Follow the steps below to set up the environment and get started with the project.

-### 1. Create and Activate a Virtual Environment
+### 1. Create and Activate a Virtual Environment (Optional)

-Create a virtual environment using the following command:
+Create a virtual environment using the following command, please skip this if you are running it on google colab.

 ```bash
 python3 -m venv venv